 By working in collaboration, the Duchenne Forum has been able to make a larger investment to move promising therapies forward.
 It also enables us to avoid duplication and keep administrative costs to a minimum.

-Muscular Dystrophy UK is working with The SMA Trust to co-fund two exciting, newly awarded research projects into spinal muscular atrophy (SMA).
+Muscular Dystrophy UK is working with SMA UK to co-fund two exciting, newly awarded research projects into spinal muscular atrophy (SMA).
 More than £200,000 is being committed to these projects at the universities of Edinburgh and Oxford over three years.

 The aim of this partnership, established in 2014, is to accelerate progress in the search for effective treatments and eventually cures for the condition.